riley0122/numengine/README.md

 bash <(curl -s https://raw.githubusercontent.com/riley0122/numengine/refs/heads/master/install/install_debian.sh)
 ```

+Then you can run `numengine` to open it!

 This script installs:

 - GCC 13 and related tools
 - ARM Embedded Toolchain (`arm-none-eabi-gcc`)
 - OpenGL dependencies (`mesa-utils`, `libglew-dev`, `libglfw3-dev`, `libglm-dev`, etc.)
 - Node.js and `nwlink`
+- Python and dependencies (if not installed)
+- NumEngine itself

 ### Manual installation (if needed)